 The Scott County Library System received a 2 year federal grant in 2019 to collect and preserve Scott County history.
 SCLS was one of 30 libraries in the country to win an inaugural Accelerating Promising Practices grant from the Institute of Museum and Library Services.
 The Scott County Community Memory Project (SCCMP) digitized close to 1,000 items and collected more than 30 oral histories.
 Every town in rural Scott County is represented in some way, and there is something from every decade from the 1850s to today.

 The Scott County Community Memory Project Digital Collection is hosted on the Internet Archive and contains items from many Scott County towns, families, and organizations.
-New content is being added weekly for the duration of the grant.

 The Scott County Community Memory Project Copyright Policy: